slatedocs/slate/source/includes/api/_api.md

 Error Code | Meaning
 ---------- | -------
-400 | Bad Request
-401 | Unauthorized
-403 | Forbidden
+400 | Bad Request - Your Request may have caused an error 401 | Unauthorized - This error will likely occur if the Cognito Authorization Header (AWS Signature v4) is either missing or invalid.

+403 | Forbidden -This error will likely occur if the API Key Header is either invalid or missing.

-405 | Method Not Allowed
+405 | Method Not Allowed - You have attempted to make a request using a HTTP Method that is invalid for the requested resource.
-406 | Not Acceptable
-410 | Gone
-429 | Too Many Requests
+429 | Too Many Requests - You have made more requests than is allowed under the usage plan.
-500 | Internal Server Error
-503 | Service Unavailable
+500 | Internal Server Error - There is an error with our service 503 | Service Unavailable - Our service is down for maintenance.
+Please try again later.